 Both physical and legal custody may be designated as sole or joint custody.
 We will want to discuss your goals comprehensively, always knowing that the Family Court's decision will be based on your child's interests and wishes, each parent's role in nurturing the child, each parent's future circumstances, and each parent's personality and behavioral traits.

 It is critical to have a full understanding of your options and a strategy going into negotiations.
 We will help you protect your parental rights and pursue the custody arrangement that aligns with the best interests of you and your child.

 Please Contact Us To Speak With A Child Custody Lawyer Today

-We are available in Warrensburg at 660-747-6600, and you may also contact us through our online contact form to request a free initial consultation and to tell attorney Roach a little about your unique situation.
+We are available in Warrensburg at 660-747-6600, and you may also contact us through our online contact form to request a free initial consultation.